bukanyohandi/personal-website/static/posts/how-i-use-ai-to-get-closer-to-ahyeon.md

 But let's be honest, manually tracking movements over two hours is way exhausting.
 So, I decided to spend eight hours automating the process instead—haha.
 Object detection AI was relatively new for me, so I will rely much on using `YOLOv8m` and `DeepSORT`.
 The AI credit goes to them.

 The main objective will be to create a heatmap pinpointing where Ahyeon spends most of her time on stage.
 Note that this approach isn't limited to Ahyeon; you can apply it to your bias as well.
 Another objective will be to aggregate all members' movements with bias weighting.
-Yes, I also like Rami.
+Yes, I also like Pharita and Rami.
 Being on my second bias, I considered generating heatmap for her too—but perhaps with less intensity than Ahyeon when those data being aggregated.

 ### Stage Layout